benbenz/katapult/README.md

 # Description

-CloudSend is a Python package that allows you to run any script on a cloud service (for now AWS only).
+Katapult is a Python package that allows you to run any script on a cloud service (for now AWS only).

 # Features